kshedden/case_studies/methods/multivariate.md

 points may be outliers and should be discounted or excluded from the analysis.
 However there is no guarantee that any particular definition of an outlier is correct.
-In the case of the MCD, we are asserting that points that inflate the volume of an estimated \`\`high probability ellipsoid'' may be outliers.
+In the case of the MCD, we are asserting that points that inflate the volume of an estimated _high probability ellipsoid_ may be outliers.

 Exact calculation of the MCD estimator of the covariance matrix is challenging.
 Enumerating all possible subsets of $m$ out of $n$ observations is impossible in practice.
-Therefore a greedy approach called \`\`fast MCD'' is used in practice.
+Therefore a greedy approach called _fast MCD_ is used in practice.

 One use for the covariance matrix is to quantify the "outlyingness" of individual observations.
 Specifically, let $x\in{\mathbb R}^d$ denote an observation, $\mu\in{\mathbb R}^d$ denote the mean, and
 $\Sigma\in{\mathbb R}^{d\times d}$ denote the covariance matrix.
-The squared [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) is defined to be $(x-\mu)^\prime \Sigma^{-1}(x-\mu)$.
+The squared [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance) is defined to be $(x-\mu)^T \Sigma^{-1}(x-\mu)$.
 Points with larger Mahalanobis distance to the center are "less central" or "more outlying".
 Using the MCD or another robust estimate of the covariance matrix (and of the mean) can sometimes reveal more interesting sets of outliers than those that are identified by the sample covariance matrix.

-There is a connection between the MCD and data depth using the "Mahalanobis depth" (MD), which is defined to be
-$1 / (1 + (x-\mu)^\prime \Sigma^{-1}(x-\mu))$.
-The conventional MD uses the
+There is a connection between the MCD and data depth using the "Mahalanobis depth" (MD), which is defined to be $1 / (1 + (x-\mu)^T \Sigma^{-1}(x-\mu))$.
-sample covariance to estimate $\Sigma$, but this opens the possibility of "masking", where a small group of outliers distorts the covariance matrix so as to mask their outlyingness.
+The conventional MD uses the sample covariance to estimate $\Sigma$, but this opens the possibility of "masking", where a small group of outliers distorts the covariance matrix so as to mask their outlyingness.
 Using the MCD to estimate $\Sigma$ circumvents this issue.